 Typically two programs are present in the archdiocese for the

 catechizing of children and young people: religious education programs

 in parishes for students not attending Catholic schools and formal

 school curricula at the elementary school and high school levels for students

 attending Catholic schools.
 These two programs educate children ages 3 to 18.
 Growth in faith also means initiation into the

 sacramental life of the church through sacramental preparation programs.The

-following sections explain the policies for faith education for
+following sections in Chapter 4 explain the policies for faith education for

 children and youth, whether that education takes place in the home,